Veganism: Increasing interest

-Alternative food movements
+History of alternative food movements

 In the 1960s and 1970s, a vegetarian food movement emerged as part of the counterculture in the United States that focused on concerns about diet, the environment, and a distrust of food producers, leading to increasing interest in organic gardening.
-One of the most influential vegetarian books of that time was Frances Moore Lappé's 1971 text, Diet for a Small Planet.
+One of the most influential vegetarian books of that time was Frances Moore Lappé's 1971 Diet for a Small Planet.
 It sold more than three million copies and suggested "getting off the top of the food chain".

-The following decades saw research by a group of scientists and doctors in the United States, including physicians Dean Ornish, Caldwell Esselstyn, Neal D. Barnard, John A. McDougall, Michael Greger, and biochemist T. Colin Campbell, who argued that diets based on animal fat and animal protein, such as the Western pattern diet, were detrimental to health.
+The following decades saw research by a group of scientists and doctors in the U.S., including Dean Ornish, Caldwell Esselstyn, Neal D. Barnard, John A. McDougall, Michael Greger, and biochemist T. Colin Campbell, who argued that diets based on animal fat and animal protein, such as the Western pattern diet, were unhealthy.
 They produced a series of books that recommend vegan or vegetarian diets, including McDougall's The McDougall Plan (1983), John Robbins's Diet for a New America (1987), which associated meat eating with environmental damage, and Dr. Dean Ornish's Program for Reversing Heart Disease (1990).
-In 2003 two major North American dietitians' associations indicated that well-planned vegan diets were suitable for all life stages.
-This was followed by the film Earthlings (2005), Campbell's The China Study (2005), Rory Freedman and Kim Barnouin's Skinny Bitch (2005), Jonathan Safran Foer's Eating Animals (2009), and the film Forks over Knives (2011).
+In 2003 two major North American dietitians' associations claimed that well-planned vegan diets were suitable for all life stages.
+This was followed by the film Earthlings (2005), Campbell's The China Study (2005), Rory Freedman and Kim Barnouin's Skinny Bitch (2005), Jonathan Safran Foer's Eating Animals (2009), and the film Forks Over Knives (2011).

-In the 1980s, veganism became associated with punk subculture and ideologies, particularly straight edge hardcore punk in the United States; and anarcho-punk in the United Kingdom.
-This association continues on into the 21st century, as evinced by the prominence of vegan punk events such as Fluff Fest in Europe.
+In the 1980s, veganism became associated with punk subculture and ideologies, particularly straight edge hardcore punk in the U.S. and anarcho-punk in the United Kingdom.
+This association continues into the 21st century, as evidenced by the prominence of vegan punk events such as Fluff Fest in Europe.